+I know that the universe is infinite and its energy is immense.
+I believe that I am a part of the universe, and I have access to infinite energy.
+My mind and body have powers and capabilities that are unexplained by science.
 I have a strong sense of instinct.
 I find meditation easy.
 I act based on the belief that whatever you give to the universe will come back to you.
 I respect all living and non-living objects as a part of the universe.
 I believe that all living and non-living things in this universe are interconnected.

-Comparing one child's unique blend of intelligence with another is unfair.
+Comparing one adolescent's unique blend of intelligences with another is unfair.
 While some intelligences may be better developed naturally in some people, all intelligences are present to some extent in all people.
 Intelligences can be developed further with practice and effort.
 No one is good in all areas.
 Each one does better in some areas and not so well in other areas.